How students can benefit from Anonymous Discussions

 Creating a classroom environment where all students feel comfortable to contribute is crucial.
 When students feel like their ideas are valued and worthwhile, it builds motivation and engagement.
 However, different students have different comfort levels when it comes to contributing, and it’s important to take into account the needs of shy, introverted, or English-Language Learner (ELL) students when designing class discussions.

-But not all digital discussions are free of the social dynamics of a given classroom, and some students may still feel nervous about putting themselves “out there.”
-By going a step further and anonymizing student contributions, you can encourage participation among students who might—for whatever reason — be apprehensive, while building confidence in their ability to partake in class debates.
+By going a step further and anonymizing student contributions, you can encourage participation among students who might — for whatever reason — be apprehensive, while building confidence in their ability to partake in class debates.

 You can also use anonymous discussions to strengthen students’ sense of autonomy.
 Having students debate what they will focus on in the next class, week, or term gives them a sense of ownership over their learning, while anonymity provides greater security in voicing their true opinions.
 Giving students a say over what and how they will study has been highlighted as a key component of deeper learning.